kukrimate/compiler/readme.md

 - Signed and unsigned integer types of various widths
 - Record and union types
 - Rust inspired sytax
-- Assembly generation for x86_64 (SysV ABI)
+- Assembly generation for x86\_64 (SysV ABI)

-Missing features:
+Notably missing features:
-- Any sort of optimization
-- Register allocation
+- Any "real" optimizations (we do constant folding, and temporaries use a register allocator)
 - Struct return types and arguments (struct pointers work fine)
 - Floating point math
-- (And probably many other things I have missed)

-# license
+## license
 GPLv2 only.